Mullato-Damage/Hash-Function/README.md

 ## Example Outputs

-Input  	    Hashed Output
+Input  	      &nbsp; &nbsp; Hashed Index      	  &nbsp; &nbsp; Raw Hash

-HowdyYall	  44780926

-howdyyall	  77924990

-😊🎉	      82544278
+HowdyYall	    &nbsp; &nbsp; 0                   &nbsp; &nbsp; &nbsp; &nbsp; 1103

+howdyyall	    &nbsp; &nbsp; 7                   &nbsp; &nbsp; &nbsp; &nbsp; 1107

+😊🎉	         &nbsp; &nbsp; &nbsp; &nbsp; 8                  &nbsp; &nbsp; &nbsp; &nbsp; 8254

 ![image](https://github.com/user-attachments/assets/1c2297ed-8aaf-45e8-893b-5c859c36a619)

+## Features in Action
+1. **Preloaded Test Cases**:
+  - On startup, the hash table automatically loads predefined test cases and shows the current state of the table.
+2. **Add Your Own Inputs**:
+  - Interactively add inputs to the table and view how they’re stored.
+3. **Save/Load Results**:
+  - Save the current hash table to a JSON file and restore it later.

 ## Acknowledgments
-This project reflects an effort to learn and apply hash functions with practical enhancements, such as a GUI interface, JSON integration, and aesthetic customization.
+This project reflects an effort to learn and apply
+- Hash functions and their integration with hash tables.
+- Collision handling in hash tables using chaining.
+- GUI design principles for creating an interactive experience.
+- JSON integration for saving and loading data persistently.